bbc/bmx/README.md

 The installation may require root permissions.
 Add `-DCMAKE_INSTALL_PREFIX=<install dir>` (fill in `<install dir>`) to the first `cmake` command above to change the installation directory.

-Run `ldconfig` to update the runtime linker cache.
+If not using macOS, run `ldconfig` to update the runtime linker cache.
 This avoids library link errors similar to "error while loading shared libraries".

 ```bash
 sudo /sbin/ldconfig